MicrosoftDocs/Viva/Viva/goals/roles-permissions-in-viva-goals.md

 - **See all OKRs:** This privilege enables an observer to be aware of, and aligned to, organization, teams, and user priorities, progress, and updates.
 - **Follow progress:** This privilege enables an observer to receive updates for relevant OKRs.
-- **Like and comment:** This privilege enables an observer to like and comment on OKRs, check in, and offer activity feed updates.
+- **Like and comment:** This privilege enables an observer to like and comment on OKRs, and offer activity feed updates.

 ### Adding users as an observer